 Counselor/Registrar: Jean Karavidas

-Mentoring Academy is an independent school, serving the greater Bay Area community.
+Mentoring Academy is an independent school, serving the greater Bay Area.
 Our students make a commitment to commute to our location.
 We target bright, confident, high- achieving students that are seeking a college preparatory high school and may not fit the traditional mold of a large classroom atmosphere.
-The student body of Mentoring Academy is culturally diverse with a population that is 7% Hispanic, 1% African-American, 81% white and 11% Asian.
+The student body of Mentoring Academy is culturally diverse with a population that is 7% Hispanic, 14% African-American, 72% white and 7% Asian.

 Mentoring Academy is a comprehensive four-year private high school enrolling 30 students in grades 8–12.
 The school opened in the fall of 2013 and graduated its first senior class in the spring of 2014.
 Mentoring Academy was granted accreditation with the Western Association of Schools and Colleges (WASC) in May 2107 and holds membership in the College Board and the National Association for College Admission Counseling .